Skip to main content

 Growth Hormone Peptide Therapy

-Beyond sex hormones, another frontier in personalized wellness is peptide therapy to support the body’s production of human (HGH).
+Beyond sex hormones, another frontier in personalized wellness is peptide therapy to support the body’s production of human growth hormone (HGH).
 Instead of injecting synthetic HGH directly, which can disrupt natural feedback loops, these protocols use specific peptides that stimulate the pituitary gland to produce and release its own HGH in a natural, pulsatile manner.
 This approach is generally considered safer and has fewer side effects.
 Two of the most common classes of peptides used are:

 • GHRH Analogs ∞ Peptides like Sermorelin and CJC-1295 are synthetic versions of Growth Hormone-Releasing Hormone.
 They bind to GHRH receptors in the pituitary and signal it to produce more HGH.
 CJC-1295 is often modified with a component called Drug Affinity Complex (DAC), which extends its half-life, allowing for less frequent dosing.